 These birds stay pink and adorable well into their 80’s!
 Many of them live to be around 60, but when treated well in captivity and hand-fed, they can live longer.
 The oldest recorded age for this bird is 83.
-Their species is not endangered, although it has gone down in their home continent of Australia due to man-made changes to their environment.
+Their species is not endangered, although their numbers have decreased in their home continent of Australia due to man-made changes to their environment.
 They are smart, social animals which help them live long, healthy lives.

 Aldabra Giant Tortoise